esl/MongooseIM/doc/Advanced-configuration.md

 ### Modules

-For a specific configuration, please refer to [Modules](advanced-configuration/Modules.md) page.
+For a specific configuration, please refer to the [Modules](advanced-configuration/Modules.md) page.

 * **modules** (local)
     * **Description:** List of enabled modules with their options.

 ### Services

-For a specific configuration, please refer to [Services](advanced-configuration/Services.md) page.
+For a specific configuration, please refer to the [Services](advanced-configuration/Services.md) page.

 * **services** (local)
     * **Description:** List of enabled services with their options.